 Most importantly, it sounds really good.
 FLAC audio sounds spacious, defined, clear, and alive.
 There are plenty of EQ settings and the like, but after testing with everything from Tom Waits to Nine Inch Nails (Reznor and Ross’ complex soundscapes and high dynamics are always a good workout for a music player) I haven’t felt the need to change anything from the default.
 Paired with my beloved Grado Labs backless headphones it sounds sublime, much better than the iPod Classic ever did.

 There are some niggles and compromises.
 First off, this is a 60 quid device, and most of that budget has gone on the high quality DAC.
-Intensive operations like rescanning the library when you add new files is not quick, and you can’t use the player while it’s doing it.
+Intensive operations like rescanning the library when you add new files are not quick, and you can’t use the player while it’s doing it.
 In fact, I had some issues with it locking up doing the initial scan of around 130GB of music.
 Turned out it didn’t like the dodgy knock-off MicroSD card I was using.
 Switching to a quality Sandisk card made the problem go away.
 Not an uncommon issue, but one to be aware of.

 The touch controls on the front are OK, but they’re not as good as the iPod Classic’s peerless jogwheel, and in fact I’ve found a few instances where it wouldn’t respond to my fingers.
 Again, this is a 60 quid device, so comparing it to a device that cost four times that ten years ago probably isn’t fair, but something to work on for future revisions perhaps.